yagoplx/x86routertools/README.md

 It can check and automatically set up Cake SQM (+ BBRv1/v2) on new network interfaces, to pretty much nullify bufferbloat.
 It does this best as a crontab watchdog, and categorizes network interfaces in profiles, some configurable with traffic shaping.
 This is similar to what sqm-scripts does, but the code is different:
 `* * * * * routertools qdisc`

+If you don't like the idea, you can also use it as a systemd service with the included service files:
+From the source folder, do:
+`sudo cp systemd/* /etc/systemd/system/`
+`sudo systemctl daemon-reload`

+Then activate the services, like this, once you're done configuring:
+`sudo systemctl enable --now routertoolsd-inet`
+`sudo systemctl enable --now routertoolsd-wifi@INTERFACE_NAME`

+**Configuration is done via text file editing, you can find every relevant option in folder /etc/routertools.d/**

 It automates tedious tasks such as setting up NAT, ath9k settings, dynack, regdomain setting, ... and service restarting that cannot be done within hostapd.
-`sudo routertools start-wifi`

-**Configuration is done via text file editing, you can find every relevant option in folder /etc/routertools.d/**

 Any form of internet access is supported via scripts in routertools.d, but Arch Linux's pppd scripts are defaults.
 For example, you could have scripts setting up/down an Ethernet link with DHCP.